 An estimated 24% of adults have high blood pressure, yet they don’t know it because symptoms only appear when coronary artery disease develops.
-Drs.
-Timothy Leigh Rodgers, Brittany Bryan, and Dennis H. Baker at Premium Care Internal Medicine work closely with our patients, developing wellness plans to help prevent high blood pressure and providing expert hypertension treatment.
+Dr. Brittany Bryanat Premium Care Internal Medicine works closely with our patients, developing wellness plans to help prevent high blood pressure and providing expert hypertension treatment.
 Call our office in Santa Barbara, California, or schedule an appointment online if it’s time to have your blood pressure checked.

 Hypertension, or high blood pressure, occurs when blood flow exerts too much pressure against the walls of your blood vessels.
 The volume of blood in your body and your cardiac output — the amount of blood the heart sends through your blood vessels per minute — determine your blood pressure.